BuildAPKs/docsBuildAPKs/README.md

 - `ecj` Eclipse Compiler for Java

-If you want to install `aapt`, you will use `packages install aapt`.
+If you want to install `aapt` you will use `packages install aapt`.
 Before installing any packages, you should use `apt update && apt upgrade`.
 You can install all of them at once by executing:

 ```
 packages install aapt apksigner dx ecj